Impact Report

 Kemba Smith, the film team including MPI and director Kelley Kali, and Represent Justice co-created a distribution and impact strategy to address the overcriminalization of women who are survivors of domestic violence and abuse.

-BET used the power of its streaming platform to bring Kemba’s story to new audiences
+BET used the power of its streaming platform to bring Kemba’s story to new audiences.

-Kemba premiered on BET+ in March 2024.
+Kemba premiered on BET+ in February 2024.

 To promote the streaming premiere, BET planned email and social media announcements and ads, with in-app and push notifications in streaming platforms and spotlights on Apple, Roku, Amazon and Google Play platforms.